darktable-org/dtdocs/content/lua/simple-shortcut.md

        "A shortcut that prints its parameters")
 ```

 Now start darktable, go to "preferences > shortcuts > lua > A shortcut that prints its parameters", assign a shortcut and try it.
 You should see a nice message printed on the screen.

 Let's look at the code in detail.
-We first define a function which takes two strings as input parameters.
-The first one is the type of event that is triggered ( "shortcut" ) and the second one is the name of the shortcut ( "A shortcut that prints its parameters" ).
+We first define a function that takes two strings as input parameters.
+The first one is the type of event triggered ("shortcut") and the second is the name of the shortcut ("A shortcut that prints its parameters").
 The function itself calls `darktable.print`, which will print the message as an overlay in the main window.

 Once that function is defined, we register it as a shortcut callback.
 To do that we call `darktable.register_event` which is a generic function for all types of events.
-We tell it that we are registering a shortcut event, then we give the callback to call and last, we give the string to use to describe the shortcut in the preferences window.
+We tell it that we are registering a shortcut event, then we give the callback to call and finally, we give the string to use to describe the shortcut in the preferences window.

 Let's try a shortcut that is a little more interactive.
-This one will look at the images the user is currently interested in (selected or moused-over) and increase their rating.
+This one will look at the images the user is currently interested in (selected or moused-over) and increase their rating:

 ```
 darktable = require "darktable"